raspberrypisig/gameport-joystick-arduino-rpi/README.md

 #### Pi

 1. Can create virtual input device using Python library evdev.
 It shows up using evtest command, and the capabilities are also shown.
+2. Can get commands from Arduino using pyserial library.
+3. Can then pass on values to virtual joystick.
+4. Retropie sees it as a gamepad device.

+## Annoyances
+1. udev rules that I tested on linux mint didn't work on raspbian.
+I'm not the only one who came across this https://www.raspberrypi.org/forums/viewtopic.php?t=192123 .
+Solution is to comment out the last 7 lines of /lib/systemd/system/systemd-udevd.service or restart udev after bootup.